 But for those who demand more power and functionality, it’s a great idea to customize the toolbar at the top of the Mail app so you have quick and easy access to the functions you use the most.

 In this tutorial, we’ll show you how to customize the toolbar at the top of your Mac’s Mail app so you can get more out of it.

-Since every email user’s needs are different, it’s a good thing Apple makes it possible to customize the toolbar in the OS X Mail app.
+Since every email user’s needs are different, it’s a good thing Apple makes it possible to customize the toolbar in the Mac Mail app.

 Apart from all the stock buttons and features you see at the top of the Mail app right now, there are also a hidden array of buttons that can be added to the toolbar for your convenience.

-To customize the toolbar of your Mac’s Mail app, you’ll want to right click anywhere in the toolbar and then choose the Customize Toolbar… option from the menu that pops up.
+To customize the Mac Mail toolbar, you’ll want to right click anywhere in the toolbar and then choose the Customize Toolbar… option from the menu that pops up.

 This will bring up the toolbar editing interface.
 From here, you will get a load of buttons and features you can add or remove from the existing toolbar:

-By default, you only get the following buttons in the toolbar:
+By default, you only get the following buttons in the Mac Mail toolbar: